 A portion of the accounts receivable at our acute care facilities are comprised of Medicaid accounts that are pending approval from third-party payors but we also have smaller amounts due from other miscellaneous payors such as county indigent programs in certain states.
 Our patient registration process includes an interview of the patient or the patient's responsible party at the time of registration.
 At that time, an insurance eligibility determination is made and an insurance plan code is assigned.
 There are various pre-established insurance profiles in our patient accounting system which determine the expected insurance reimbursement for each patient based on the insurance plan code assigned and the services rendered.
 Certain patients may be classified as Medicaid pending at registration based upon a screening evaluation if we are unable to definitively determine if they are currently Medicaid eligible.
 When a patient is registered as Medicaid reimbursement rates, subject to the ultimate disposition of the patient's Medicaid eligibility.
 When the patient's ultimate eligibility is determined, reclassifications may occur which impacts the reported amounts in future periods for the provision for doubtful accounts and other accounts such as Medicaid pending.
-Although the patient's ultimate eligibility determination may result in amounts being reclassified among these accounts from period to period, these reclassifications did not have a material impact on our results of operations during the three-month periods ended March 31, 2018 or 2017 since our facilities make estimates at each financial reporting period to reserve for amounts that are deemed to be uncollectible.
+Although the patient's ultimate eligibility determination may result in amounts being reclassified among these accounts from period to period, these reclassifications did not have a material impact on our results of operations during the three or six-month periods ended June 30, 2018 or 2017 since our facilities make estimates at each financial reporting period to reserve for amounts that are deemed to be uncollectible.

 We also provide discounts to uninsured patients (included in "uninsured discounts" amounts below) who do not qualify for Medicaid or charity care.
 Because we do not pursue collection of amounts classified as uninsured discounts, they are not reported in our net revenues or in our net accounts receivable.
 In implementing the discount policy, we first attempt to qualify uninsured patients for governmental programs, charity care or any other discount program.
 If an uninsured patient does not qualify for these programs, the uninsured discount is applied.
-Our accounts receivable are recorded net of allowance for doubtful accounts of \$480 million at December 31, 2017.

-The following tables show the amounts recorded at our acute care hospitals for charity care and uninsured discounts, based on charges at established rates, for the three month periods ended March 31, 2018 and 2017:
+The following tables show the amounts recorded at our acute care hospitals for charity care and uninsured discounts, based on charges at established rates, for the three and six-month periods ended June 30, 2018 and 2017: